p3drosola/tumblrbitch/README.md

 ### Deploying

 The app is prepared to be deployed to heroku.
 You'll need the mongolab addon.
 And the same environment variables as above.

+### Optional ENV variables

+    PORT: defaults to 3000
+    SESSION_SECRET: random key used in session encryption